Mary P. Sinclair: Activism

-When Consumers Power announced their intentions to build the Palisades Nuclear Generating Station on the shoreline of Lake Michigan in 1967, Mary Sinclair's background in nuclear fission technology prompted her to write a letter to the editor questioning the safety of several elements of their plan.
+When Consumers Power announced their intentions to build the Palisades Nuclear Generating Station on the shoreline of Lake Michigan in 1967, Mary Sinclair's background in nuclear fission technology prompted her to write a letter to the editor that questioned the safety of several elements of their plan.

 Soon after that, a nuclear plant was proposed to supply power for Dow Chemical in Midland, Michigan where she lived.
 Sinclair became more vocal in her opposition.
 She complained that important information was not being made public, and citizens had a right to know about the risks and problems that could affect their health and future.
 According to the Bentley Historical Library at the University of Michigan, her papers "illustrate how one individual's efforts can have a wide and far-reaching impact on environmental issues".

 She published the paper Nuclear Power and Public Concern in 1970.
 The document posed questions about nuclear power risks to government experts, scientists and academic scholars, and detailed their responses.
 She debated nuclear power safety with a Consumers Power Company vice president in 1974.
 Public Broadcasting Service carried the show nationally, and the transcript was printed in the Michigan Education Association's publication, Teacher’s Voice.

 Sinclair campaigned for the Michigan House of Representatives from the 102nd District in 1980, but was defeated in the general election.